conjurdemos/node-basic-secrets/README.md

     ```
     $ npm update
     ```
-2. Load the policy file into Conjur.
-This will create a Conjur variable (named "node_basic_secrets/secret_key") to store a secret hex string for use in our web application.
-In a real setting, this secret could be anything from an API key to a database password.
+2. Run the `policy.sh` shell script.
+This will load our policy into Conjur, creating a layer named "app", which is essentially a group of hosts which will all be running our web application.
+It will also create a Conjur variable to hold a secret, which all hosts in the new layer "app" will require, so read access is granted to the entire layer.
+In a real setting, this variable may store something such as a database password.
+Finally, a new host ("host-01.node-basic-secrets.demo") is created, and added to the "app" layer.
+You should now have a file named host.json which contains information regarding this host.

     ```
-    $ conjur policy load policy.rb
+    $ ./policy.sh
     ```
-3. Run the application using `conjur env` to load our secret into the process environment.
-Our secret is defined by it's declaration in the .conjurenv file.
-[Further information regarding conjur env can be found here](https://developer.conjur.net/reference/tools/utilities/conjurenv).
+3. Run the application using the `run.sh` shell script.
+It will prompt you for an API key, which was generated during the previous step and can be located in the host.json file.
+It will then authenticate as the host we've created to request the secret and run our node application.

     ```
     $ conjur env run node app